pmndrs/detect-gpu/README.md

 ## Installation

-Download the required benchmarking data from [benchmarks.tar.gz](https://github.com/TimvanScherpenzeel/detect-gpu/raw/benchmark-delivery/benchmarks.tar.gz) and serve it from a public directory.
+By default we use the `unpkg` CDN to host the benchmark data.
+If you would like to serve the benchmark data yourself download the required benchmarking data from [benchmarks.tar.gz](https://github.com/TimvanScherpenzeel/detect-gpu/raw/benchmark-delivery/benchmarks.tar.gz) and serve it from a public directory.

 Make sure you have [Node.js](http://nodejs.org/) installed.